20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 |$\theta$|0|0|$r^2$|0|
 |$\phi$|0|0|0|$r^2 sin^2(\theta)$|

 Remember that this matrix is a function of the coordinate system, and it must be recalculated at a specific point in space where you want to use it.
-If we want to raise or lower the velocity of our geodesic, we must calculate the metric tensor *at* the position where the velocity vector is, ie $x^\mu$[^theyaretangentvectors]
+If you want to raise or lower the velocity of a geodesic, you must calculate the metric tensor *at* the position where the velocity vector is, ie $x^\mu$[^theyaretangentvectors]

 [^theyaretangentvectors]: Tensors and scalar functions are generally associated with a point in spacetime, which is their origin in a sense.
 More formally they are tangent vectors - tangent to the 'manifold' that is spacetime.
 Their origin is where you must calculate the metric tensor (and other tensors) to be able to do operations on them

-While we can evaluate whether or not a geodesic is timelike, or lightlike by using the line element, you can also directly use the metric tensor we just constructed, as such
+While you can evaluate whether or not a geodesic is timelike, or lightlike by using the line element, you can also directly use the metric tensor in its matrix form, as such

 $$ds^2 = -d\tau^2 = g_{\mu\nu} v^\mu v^\nu$$